James Secord (merchant): War of 1812

-When the United States declared war against Britain in June 1812, James joined the militia as an sergeant in the 1st Lincoln Regiment but was later attached to Isaac Swayze's troop of Provincial Royal Artillery Drivers, also known as the "Car Brigade."
+When the United States declared war against Britain in June 1812, James joined the militia as a sergeant in the 1st Lincoln Regiment but was later attached to Isaac Swayze's troop of Provincial Royal Artillery Drivers, also known as the "Car Brigade."
 This unit was responsible for moving field guns and supplying ammunition during military engagements.
 James had previously been a captain in the 1st Lincoln Regiment but had resigned his commission before 1812.

 On October 13, 1812, the Americans crossed the Niagara River and landed near Queenston.
 Laura and her five children took shelter in a farmhouse about a mile inland, while James mustered with the militia.
 During the ensuing Battle of Queenston Heights, James was shot twice, once in the shoulder and once in the knee.
 When the guns fell silent, Laura cautiously returned to the village to discover that American soldiers had ransacked her house.
 She received word that James had been wounded and headed for the battlefield.
 With the help of a "gentleman" Laura brought James to their home and treated his injuries.
 Once James was well enough to be moved, Laura took her husband and children to St. Davids where they spent the winter living with James's relatives.

 An early biographer of Laura Secord, Emma A. Currie, claimed that James helped carry Major General Isaac Brock's body off the battlefield, however, this unlikely story does not appear in later biographies.
 Currie also related a story, attributed to James and Laura's grandson, that Laura encountered three American soldiers intending to club her wounded husband to death with their muskets.
 An American officer, Captain John E. Wool intervened, sent the three back across the river under guard, and ordered his men to carry James to his house in Queenston.
 This story has been discounted by later biographers as the Americans had surrendered hours before James was found.

 In May 1813, the Americans invaded again and for the next seven months occupied the west side of the Niagara River.
 James and Laura were forced to billet several American officers in their home.
 In the evening of June 21, either James or Laura overheard the officers discussing a planned attack on a British outpost commanded by Lieutenant James FitzGibbon.
 The next morning, Laura set out a 20 mi walk to warn the British.
 Two days later a large contingent of American soldiers commanded by Lieutenant Colonel Charles G. Boerstler were ambushed and defeated at the Battle of Beaver Dams by a force of Mohawk from Kahnawake and the Grand River, along with FitzGibbon's detachment of the 49th Regiment.
 Roughly 475 American soldiers were taken prisoner including their wounded commander.